isomerpages/moe-xinminpri/_departments/Character & Citizenship Education.md

 programmes below are designed to bring the intent of CLOVE to life, providing authentic opportunities for students to practise and embody the school’s values in action.</p>
-<p><strong>4 Commemorative Events (Total Defence Day, International Friendship Day, Racial Harmony Day, National Day）</strong>
+<p><strong>Commemorative Events (Total Defence Day, International Friendship Day, Racial Harmony Day, National Day）</strong>
 </p>
 <p>Engaging activities will be designed to provide students with meaningful
 opportunities to develop 21st Century Competencies (21CC) as they deepen